Spanning and Splitting: Integer Semidefinite Programming for the Quadratic Minimum Spanning Tree Problem

 In this paper, we derive a compact mixed-integer semidefinite (MISDP) formulation for the QMSTP by exploiting the algebraic connectivity of a tree.
 Algebraic connectivity was also exploited in~\citep{Cvetkovic, de2022chv} to derive ISDP formulations for the traveling salesman problem (TSP) and the quadratic TSP, respectively.
+This formulation contributes to the recent development in mixed-integer semidefinite programming, revealing that many hard combinatorial optimization problems have compact MISDP formulations~\citep{de2023misdp}.
 We prove that the continuous relaxation of our MISDP formulation is not dominated by the continuous relaxation of the cut-set QMSTP formulation, and vice versa.
 Further, we derive several classes of valid inequalities for our MISDPs by exploiting the Chv\'atal-Gomory (CG) procedure for mixed-integer conic programming~\citep{CezikIyengar,de2022chv}.
-In particular, we show that the classical cut-set constraints and the first level RLT constraints are CG cuts.
+In particular, we show that the classical cut-set constraints and the first-level RLT constraints are CG cuts.
+Although these cuts have been considered before for the QMSTP, obtaining them as CG cuts provides a measure for how well the continuous relaxation of our MISDP formulation describes the convex hull of feasible solution vectors.
 The cut-set constraints are derived from the linear matrix inequality (LMI) that is related to the algebraic connectivity of a tree.
 The RLT-type constraints are derived using two LMIs from the MISDP formulation of the QMSTP.